O. S. Nock: Biography

 Nock married Olivia Hattie née Ravenall (1913–1987) in 1937.
+He had met her in King's Cross railway station where she was assistant manageress of the Georgian Tea Rooms.
 By 1939 Nock was successful as a both a popular and technical railway author – he received a commission by The Engineer at the beginning of the Second World War to produce a series of articles on railway signalling, and on locomotive performance under wartime conditions.

 After World War II Nock rose through the Westinghouse organisation to become chief brake draughtsman (1945), four years later chief draughtsman; during the British Rail modernisation plan (1955) Nock managed the expansion of the company's drawing office, and in 1957 became the company's chief mechanical engineer.
 Nock's first published book was Locomotives of Sir Nigel Gresley published 1945, and based on an earlier series of ten articles in The Railway Magazine; he became a regular author of publishers David and Charles and Ian Allan in the post war boom, publishing on average two books per year whilst working at Westinghouse.
 In 1959 he took over the writing of the "British locomotive practice and performance" reports for The Railway Magazine from Cecil J. Allen, publishing 264 articles between then and 1980.

 In 1967 he was a passenger on a train involved in a derailment near Didcot in which one person was killed.
 The carriage where he was sitting overturned, but he escaped without injury, and later wrote of his experience in his book Historic Railway Disasters.
 He had previously seen the aftermath of another fatal railway accident at Reading in 1914 as a schoolboy.

 In 1969 Nock became president of the Institution of Railway Signal Engineers (IRSE).
 After retiring in 1970 his output rose to five books per year, including a three volume work on 20th century British locomotives, and eight volumes on the railways of regions of the world.